oatmealandcoffee/CSCI15P4/readme.md

 		* Delete {id} POST
 	* User CRUD
 	* Game CRUD
+		* Game invitations: how to get two players to play a game
 	* Add navigation to the top of the master page
 	* Migrate to production
 	* Notes CRUD